SE-paper-reading/2020/Dec/statistical_outperforms.md

 ## Summary

-> In this work, we provide a hypothesis that SE corpus has inherent characteristics that NMT will confront challenges compared to the state-of-the-art translation engine based on Statistical Machine Translation.
+a hypothesis that SE corpus has inherent characteristics that NMT will confront challenges compared to the state-of-the-art translation engine based on Statistical Machine Translation.

 Prefix Mapping:
 > We introduce a problem which is significant in SE and has characteristics that challenges the ability of NMT to learn correct sequences, called Prefix Mapping.